This vignette shows how to filter WATLAS-data based on spatial boundaries, temporal windows, and positioning errors.

 Temporal filtering

-Some tagged birds might not provide a lot of data, for instance, becasue they left the study area directly after release.
+Some tagged birds might not provide a lot of data, for instance, because they left the study area directly after release.
 For robust analyses, it might therefore be useful to exclude birds with few data.
 Below, we will exclude tags with less than 100 positions, but note that none of the birds in the example data is actually filtered out.

 # load meta data